Some of the links on this site are affiliate links.

 They can't sustain their prior growth.

-They have either cornered their market, or have become well established, and ‘hit the wall', so to speak.
+They've either cornered their market, or become well established, and ‘hit the wall', so to speak.

 Whereas before it would have been wise for them to reinvest their profits back into the business, now that they're successful and established, it's not so easy to keep investing for growth.

-For example, AT&T has become so large that they can't grow very fast.
+For example, AT&T has become so large that it can't grow very fast, like a younger tech startup.

 So, instead of investing all the profits into growth, they give it to their shareholders through dividends.